Cimpress/cimpress-translations-webpack-plugin/README.md

 ##### languages

 A list of languages to install.
 This parameter is optional; when it isn't supplied, the plugin will fetch a list of all supported languages.
 Set this parameter to minimize execution time.

+##### skipDevelopmentUpdate

+A boolean allowing to skip downloading locale files when running webpack in [live development mode](#live-development).
+This parameter is optional; when it isn't supplied, the plugin will fetch all locale files when live reload is triggered.
+Set this parameter to avoid locale files download on each source code change.
+Particularly useful when the locale files are also being watched by the webpack live server which causes infinite reload loop.

 ##### path *required*